Altinn/dialogporten-serviceprovider/README.md

 ### Front Channel Embeds (FCEs)

 Front channel embeds are akin to "iframes" that can be embedded in the dialog frontend.
 The FCEs are loaded using a GET request, using a dialog token and the content is returned is markdown, which then the frontend should map to HTML and render.
+An option to return HTML directly also exists, by setting the `html` query parameter to `true`.

 The endpoint expects a dialog token to be provided in the `Authorization: Bearer` header.
 If the token is missing, the request will be rejected with a 403 Forbidden response.
 This endpoints supports CORS pre-flights, and allows all origins and methods.